 Miss G Douglas-Teaching Assistant

 We look forward to seeing children beginning to gain confidence with expressing their needs and interests.
-The teachers encourage children to choose activities they would like to play with and teach children about classroom rules such as; being kind to others, listening to their teachers, encourage children to join in with activities and keeping the classroom environment friendly and safe.
+Our Foundation Stage staff encourage children to choose activities they would like to play with and teach children about classroom rules such as; being kind to others, listening to their teacher, encourage children to join in with activities and keeping the classroom environment friendly and safe.

 Your child’s ‘Learning Journey’ is always available for you to look at in the ‘Blue Room’ before each session.
 We believe that the development of children should be a partnership between parents and nursery staff and that parents should be able to add photographs and observations to the ‘Learning Journey.’

 Please can we remind you to bring your child to school with a clearly named water bottle.

 Your child will have access to the outdoor area every day, whatever the weather.
 Please ensure your child is appropriately dressed each day and all items named please.

 Please ensure your child has a spare set of clothes, including underwear, trousers or skirt, socks or tights and a t-shirt or jumper in a bag named and hung on their peg.
 Children still needing nappies/pull-ups please ensure additional nappies/pull ups, wipes etc are in your child’s bag.
 Thank you!

 Please ensure your child comes into Nursery in their P.E kit every Friday including wearing adequate footwear such as black pumps or trainers (Velcro fasteners please).
 No tights, earrings or jewellery please.
 No uniform will be required on this day.

 It is important that your child attends Nursery every day.
 If they are unable to, please telephone the school office in the morning- 01302 344659.

 Look at our ‘Parent Information Board’ on entrance to nursery as this provides termly dates for the latest events and information.